veritem/shop-store/Readme.md

 #### User stories

 - [x] User can view products available in the store
-- [x] User can user can view products by cetegory
+- [x] User can user can view products by category
 - [x] User can search for products in the store
 - [ ] User can search for products in categories
 - [x] Auto complete for products searching